New IDEAS principal investigator Gil Rabinovici, M.D.

-Progress toward the goal of effectively treating Alzheimer’s and all other dementia is amplifying the urgency of determining who may benefit from new treatments as they become available.
-New data that show promise for treating cognitive and functional decline will soon be submitted to the U.S. Food and Drug Administration for review, creating historic potential for a new, approved Alzheimer’s treatment in the next 12 to 18 months.
-This is increasing the need to be able to diagnose dementia early and accurately: A treatment for Alzheimer’s may not be effective once the disease reaches an advanced stage or for other kinds of dementia, such as vascular dementia or frontotemporal lobe dementia, or mixed dementia.
+Progress toward the goal of effectively treating Alzheimer’s is amplifying the urgency of determining who may benefit from new treatments as they become available.
+In June 2021 the U.S. Food and Drug Administration (FDA) granted accelerated approval to the amyloid-reducing drug aducanumab for the treatment of mild cognitive impairment and early Alzheimer’s disease.
+The FDA also granted “breakthrough therapy” designation for two other amyloid-targeting drugs.
+Tools for accurate and early diagnosis of dementia are increasingly imperative: A treatment for Alzheimer’s may not be effective once the disease reaches an advanced stage or for other kinds of dementia, such as vascular dementia or frontotemporal lobe dementia, or mixed dementia.

 A lack of broadly applicable and accessible dementia biomarkers hinders effective risk screening, early detection and accurate diagnosis.
 Biomarkers are detectable biological states that indicate a person is at increased risk for a disease or that a disease is present.
 For example, the APOE-e4 genetic variant is a known risk factor for Alzheimer’s in people of Northern European ancestry, but it has yet to be validated as a risk factor for people of other racial and ethnic backgrounds.
 Accumulation in the brain of amyloid protein “plaques” and tau protein “tangles” — hallmarks of Alzheimer’s — can be shown with positron emission tomography (PET) scans, but Medicare does not cover such imaging use, and commercial insurance varies.
 Alzheimer’s proteins can also be detected in cerebrospinal fluid, but spinal taps are invasive.